timkabot/GalleryPicker/README.md

 ## Features

 1. select single/multiple images or videos right in the bottom sheet
-2. use camera to take a picture
+2. use camera with camera preview to take a picture
 3. handles all permission requests

 This library is based on [bottomsheet-imagepicker](https://github.com/kroegerama/bottomsheet-imagepicker).
+Changed design:
-Removed camera and gallery tiles and added support of video
+    Removed camera and gallery tiles
+    Added support of video, also added camera preview

 ## How to Use